 We continued to Ephrata municipal.
 An open field where two DC-3s were present.
 Next we headed for Spokane, passing Fairchild AFB, but didn’t stop.
 At Spokane international we noted some aircraft, but couldn’t photograph anything.
 Next stop Hayden, Idaho.
-The airport is also called Coeur d’Arlene air terminal, a single Gulfstream was seen.
+The airport is also called place Coeur d’Arlene air terminal, a single Gulfstream was seen.

-Coeur d’Arlene is situated on the shores of lake Coeur d’Arlene, with a small floatplane base in the city center, next to City park & beach.
+Coeur d’Arlene is situated on the shores of lake Coeur d’Arlene, with a small place floatplane base in the city center, next to City park & beach.

 N9752Z, Cessna 206

 The day wasn’t over yet, so we continued east.
-After stopping at Bison Range National Park we headed for Missoula international airport.
+After stopping at Bison Range National Park we headed for place Missoula international airport.
 The smokejumpers of the US Forest Service have a base here and a beautiful Turbo Dakota was on the tarmac.
 A Carson S-61 was also present.

 At the far end of the field, at the end of the Aviation Way, there is a fenced of field with four Neptunes and a FH-227.
 Our luck, somebody with the key drove up, when we were standing next to the fence.
 We were invited to visit the field and even were able to enter the Fairchild.

 The next day we headed for Kalispell, nothing to see, so straight on to Glacier National Park.
 We drove the beautiful pass through the park, and again the weather was stunning.
 Via highway 89 we crossed the border with Canada and headed for Lethbridge county airport.
 An Airspray Electra was on the grounds, but couldn’t be photographed.
 We continued to Calgary to stay for the night.